dockstore/dockstore-ui/app/docs/getting-started-with-cwl.md

 ## Describe Your Tool in CWL

 Now that you have a git repository that includes a `Dockerfile`, you have tested it, and are satisfied that your tool works in Docker, the next step is to create a [CWL tool definition file](http://www.commonwl.org/).
-This YAML file describes the inputs, outputs, and Docker image dependencies for your tool.
+This YAML (Or JSON) file describes the inputs, outputs, and Docker image dependencies for your tool.

 It is recommended that you have the following minimum fields: